featurevisor/featurevisor/docs/building-datafiles.md

 ## Printing

-You can print the contents of a datafile for a single feature and or environment without writing anything to disk by passing these flags:
+You can print the contents of a datafile for a single feature in/or an environment without writing anything to disk by passing these flags:

 ```
 $ featurevisor build --feature=foo --environment=production --print --pretty